-Selection and application of alternative wastewater disposal techniques are important means of protecting watersheds.
-SaskWater completed four years of its woodlot effluent irrigation research project and is currently exploring its potential as a commercial application.
-In 2011, the corporation completed construction of a scalable effluent irrigation system to be used as an example for full-sized community projects.
+A scalable effluent irrigation system was constructed as an example for full-sized community projects.
 The project uses the City of Moose Jaw's wastewater effluent to irrigate various tree plots, and the results have demonstrated a disposal solution that is significantly lower in both capital and operating costs, with zero discharge into surface water bodies.
 Several tree varieties and irrigation rates were studied and evaluated to determine the most effective method.
-Efforts are currently being made to develop material for the public based on SaskWater's research results.
-This project is a joint partnership between SaskWater, the City of Moose Jaw, Communities of Tomorrow (former), Prairie Adaptation Research Collaborative (PARC), the Ministry of Agriculture, the University of Regina, and the Agroforestry Development Centre (ADC).